Table of Contents

 The urination is often painless.
 Pain during urination with gross hematuria should arouse suspicion of acute hemorrhagic cystitis.
 Complications related to GN might cause symptoms and signs ranging from dyspnea to altered mental status.

 Upon physical examination, various signs, such as high blood pressure (depending on the age and sex of the child), altered mental status, tachypnea, dyspnea, tachycardia, and cervical lymphadenopathy may be found.
-Abdominal examination may reveal ascites (nephrotic disease), hepatomegaly or splenomegaly, abdominal pain, scrotal edema, and so on.
+Abdominal examination may reveal other symptoms, including ascites (nephrotic disease), hepatomegaly or splenomegaly, abdominal pain, and scrotal edema.

 Glomerulonephritis is manifested in the following spectrum of symptoms: